tarotez/sortpipe/README.md

 ### Data processing pipeline

-Sample .bat files are in the directory "bat_files".
-They need to be edited so that paths match that of the installed environment.
+Sample .bat files are in the directory "batch_examples".
+They need to be edited so that the paths match that of the installed environment.

 1. Run MATLAB/bin_file_generator/createData4Kilo.m to convert recordings to the bin format.
 The result will be in rawData_MNAME where MNAME is the identifier for the monkey.